MobileChromeApps/cordova-plugin-background-app/README.md

 ### `cordova.backgroundapp.show()`

 Brings the app to the foreground.
 E.g. Call this in response to a user clicking on a notification.

+This symbol will be null on iOS, since iOS has not yet implemented this functionality.

 ## Implementation Details